aws-samples/sample-aws-modernization-with-coder/content/1_introduction/12_AboutCoderWorkshop.md

 - Centralized security and governance
 - Scalable cloud resources on-demand

-{{% notice info %}}
-**Why Cloud Development Environments Matter**: Leading technology companies like Anthropic, Netflix, Goldman Sachs, and Government/Intelligence Agencices have adopted CDEs to scale their development teams efficiently while maintaining security and consistency.
-This workshop shows you how to implement the same patterns in your organization.
-{{% /notice %}}

 ## Ready to Experience the Future of Development?

 Let's begin by setting up your Coder platform on AWS and experiencing firsthand how Cloud Development Environments can transform your development workflows.